golioth/docs/docs/cloud/1-services/4-lightdb-stream/2-sending-data.md

 ### Reading latest stream data with GET

 A device can also get the latest information streamed to LightDB Stream.
-Maybe on a scenario that the device went offline and want to check what was the latest information sent to check if it should post more data.
-The returned value of the CoAP API depends on what is stored on LightDB Stream, which can be any JSON like data type.
-The value is gonna be encoded depending on the `Accept` header that is set on the request.
+Imagine a scenario where the device went offline and now wants to check the latest information sent to know if it should post more data.
+The returned value of the CoAP API depends on what is stored on LightDB Stream, which can be any JSON-like data type.
+The value will be encoded depending on the `Accept` header that is set on the request.

 Taking our asset tracking example, to read the last device position data, we can issue a GET request like this: